caroleolivier/caroleolivier.github.io/_posts/2017-11-02-build-and-push-Docker-images-with-Travis.md

 date: 2017-11-02
 ---

-Yesterday, I described [here](ZZZ) how to package an [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) application into a Docker container.
-Today I am showing how I integrated it to my Continous Integration workflow with [Travis](https://travis-ci.org/).
+Yesterday, I described [here](ZZZ) how to package an [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) application into a [Docker](https://www.docker.com/) container.
+Today, I will show how I integrated it to my Continous Integration workflow with [Travis](https://travis-ci.org/).

 ##### Building Docker images

-Travis supports [Docker](https://www.docker.com/) so it is very straightforward to build a Docker image with it.
+[Travis supports Docker](https://docs.travis-ci.com/user/docker/) so it is very straightforward to build a Docker image with it.
 All you need to do is add Docker as a service dependency and add the Docker build command to the script section.

 ```
 - language: csharp